Backyard chicken breeds: which is best for your family?

 So you'd like to keep some backyard chickens but you're not sure which breeds to choose?

 Choosing the wrong type of chicken can be as disastrous as choosing the wrong dog for your family.

 It's why a lot of chickens end up in rescues - people buy them with good intentions, then discover they're a noisy breed / too "stand-offish" / not good with children / not tolerant of heat (or cold)...

-Just like humans, they all have their quirks, good points and their "could be improved" side!
-It's important to have that information before you buy.
-Otherwise, it might all end in tears...
+Just like humans, each breed, and each chicken within that breed, has its quirks, good points and a "could be improved" side.
+It's important to have that information before you buy - otherwise, it might all end in tears...

 I'm here to help you get it right before you take the plunge and buy, or add to, your flock.